Drozdetskiy/pre-commit-change-version/README.md

-# Change Version Hook
+# pre-commit-change-version

-Custom pre-commit hook for pdm projects that bumps version and check it.
+Custom pre-commit hook for pdm projects that bumps version and check it